Retrieve historical imagery

 Filter the highest-quality images

-Next, you'll filter the multispectral layer to display only the best image from each decade.
+Next, you'll filter the Multispectral Landsat layer to display only the best image from each decade.

 - In the Contents pane, point to the Multispectral Landsat layer and click the Filter button.

 The Filter: Multispectral Landsat window opens.
 This window allows you to set a filter on the data to only display parts of that data.
 You can build filters based on attribute values.
-You'll build a filter based on the Acquisition Date attribute.
+You'll build a filter based on the Acquisition Date attribute for the different decades.
+To do this, you will add three more expressions and fill out the parameters.

 - For each of the filter expressions, change the first drop-down menu to Acquisition Date.
 Confirm that the second drop-down menu is set to is on.